What is floatation therapy?

 Do you remember the last time you did absolutely nothing?
 Switching off both body and mind is becoming an increasingly difficult thing to do, but its importance is perhaps greater than ever.
 Many of us know the health benefits of meditation, but the practice can be hard to master.
 Floatation therapy could offer an alternative, not only freeing the mind but also the body.

-A floatation tank is a self-enclosed tub containing Epsom salt-infused water.
+Floatation therapy uses a floatation tank.
+This is a self-enclosed tub containing Epsom salt-infused water.
 Heated to body temperature, the idea is for the water’s buoyancy to hold your body as you let go entirely and experience deep relaxation.
 By removing sensory stimulation, your brain wave patterns will slow and you should find yourself feeling relaxed not only in the tank but for days afterwards.

 Taking away any stimuli from the outside world can make it easier to switch off for those who typically struggle with meditation.